sobotka/filmic-blender/README.md

 # [Download the latest version of Filmic Blender](https://github.com/sobotka/filmic-blender/archive/master.zip)

+# View-Centric Edition

+This configuration is a View-centric approach of Filmic for use with applications such as Nuke, Houdini, VRay, and possibly others that still haven't implemented proper OpenColorIO support for looks.
+Let the vendors know that their support is incomplete and to implement OpenColorIO properly.
+Special thanks to Guillermo Espertino and Joaquin Kierbel for their edits and testing.

 # Who?

 This is a simple OpenColorIO configuration for intermediate to advanced imagers using Blender's Cycles raytracing engine.